It surprises me that so many people do not know what their expenses are – it’s almost insane.

 |Costs of Privacy (VPN / additional phones)|

 |Income Taxes (estimated at 30% of income or any other appropriate rate)|

-Once you’ve done that, subtract your 90 day receipts with your 90 day expenditures.
+Once you’ve done that, subtract your 90 day expenditures from your 90 day reciepts.

 Hopefully, the number is big and positive.
 If that is the case, you’re doing fine.